jzhoubu/XAI-Project/README.md

-# Human-EYE on Deep Learning
+# Human-eye on Deep Learning

 ## Background
 >Hi, all, thanks for your interest.\